elenagarciamorato/GDASC/README.md

 | [**NYtimes**](https://doi.org/10.5281/zenodo.12760693)        | X_NYtimes   | 290,000   | 256            | No            | Text       |

-## Benchmarks:

-* By using the train set, we approach MSA using Euclidean, Manhattan, Chebyshev, and cosine distances, respectively.
-Then, we perform searches for the 5, 10, and 15 approximate nearest neighbors of every query point contained in the corresponding test set.
-* The average recall of the searches conducted is computed and compared with those obtained by employing two other algorithms: PyNN and FLANN.

-  *  ### Approximate Algorithms:
+### Approximate Algorithms:

 * __PyNNDescent__  constructs a graph-based index by connecting each data point to its approximate nearest neighbours.
 It iteratively improves the graph structure through neighbour descent steps, employing techniques such as random initialisation, multi-tree searching, and pruning.
 The algorithm also provides parameters to control the trade-off between search accuracy and computational cost.
 * __FLANN__ employs techniques such as random projection and hierarchical subdivision to construct an index structure that enables faster search operations.

 ### Results
 For each dataset, a pointplot illustrates the recall of three different algorithms across various distance metrics (Manhattan, Euclidean, Chebyshev, Cosine) in approximate nearest neighbor search.